mdepero/college_landing/_posts/2015-10-05-mce-website.markdown

 <h2>The Project</h2>
 <p>
 Miami University's Middle Childhood Education department has their faculty review students on many important dispositions to ensure their readiness to enter the education system.
 Previously, these reviews were done on a spreadsheet, making it almost impossible to properly analyze the data and make good use of it.
-This project created to allow for ease of data entry, increased expandability, and greater analytical capabilities.
+This project was created to allow for ease of data entry, increased expandability, and greater analytical capabilities.
 </p>
 <h2>Demo</h2>
 <p>